Why There Are No Deleted Files in the Recycle Bin

 Read this article to find out why deleted files are sometimes missing from the Recycle Bin.
 How to configure the size of Recycle Bin in Windows, how to fix the damaged Recycle Bin, and how to restore permanently deleted files.
 Information is very important in this rapidly developing world.
 Widespread use of all kinds of computer devices has brought all information into the digital form.
 Personal computers and laptops, netbooks and tablet PCs, smartphones and other devices have access to information, process and store it, and identify it with specific users.

-Why deleted files are absent from Recycle Bin.
+- Why deleted files are absent from the Recycle Bin

-- The file is larger than the maximal size of Recycle Bin.
+- The file is larger than the maximal size of the Recycle Bin

-- There are hidden files and folders in Recycle Bin which can’t be accessed.
+- There are hidden files and folders in the Recycle Bin which can’t be accessed.

 - Deleting the damaged Recycle Bin.